VonHeikemen/lsp-zero.nvim/doc/md/autocomplete.md

 ### Adding a source

-If you don't know, each source that you add to your configuration is a Neovim plugin that you need to install.
+If you don't know, each source you add to your configuration is a Neovim plugin that you need to install.
 The purpose of a source is to extract data and then pass it to nvim-cmp.

 Let's say we want to use this source [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer). `cmp-buffer` will extract suggestions from the current file.
 This will allow nvim-cmp to show completions even when we don't have an LSP server active in the current buffer.

 So the first thing we need to do is install the plugin [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer).
 Use your favorite plugin manager to do it.

 Second step, figure out what is the name of the source.
 I don't mean the name of the plugin, this is different.
 Go to the github repo [hrsh7th/cmp-buffer](https://github.com/hrsh7th/cmp-buffer) and look for configuration instructions.
+You will notice the name we need is actually `buffer`.

-Third step, add the sources you want to use to nvim-cmp's config.
+Third step, add (all) the sources you want to use to nvim-cmp's config.
 For this we need to call the setup function of the `cmp` module, add the `sources` options and list every source we have installed.

 ```lua
 require('lsp-zero').extend_cmp()